Organization - Section

 The organization notifications you set up on the Notifications page are similar to the user notifications one can configure, but offer additional options (see User Notifications).
 As an administrator, on the Notifications page, you can configure notifications to be sent via a webhook or JSON email, rather than in a classic email.
 Moreover, this page displays all organization and user notifications created by your organization users.

-Unlike user notifications, organization subscriptions are not deleted when their author is deleted from the organization.
+Unlike user notifications, organization subscriptions aren’t deleted when their author is deleted from the organization.
 They remain active and keep sending reports to the specified webhook or email address.
 Hence, users wanting to receive notifications for their own use should create a user notification.
 Temporary users and administrators wanting to receive the notifications as JSON content or as a post to an endpoint should create an organization notification.

-The organization contact receives an email when an organization member opens a dashboard that contains a number of cards exceeding your organization license agreements.
+For example, the organization contact receives an email when an organization member opens a dashboard that contains a number of cards exceeding your organization license agreements.